ConstrArt/ConstrArt.github.io/random.md

 ![Folding](/assets/img/rand0.jpg) | ![Folding](/assets/img/rand2.jpg) | ![Folding](/assets/img/rand3.jpg)

 These  graphics are special, since affine transformations and colors are generated randomly.
-This means that each time the generating software builds the graphics transformations and colors are different.
+This means that each time the generating software builds the graphics, transformations and colors are different.

 What is produced here is just one random output of a multitude of possible images.